petri-labs/warmage/docs/api/proto-docs.md

-<a name="merlion.maker.v1.MsgMintByCollateral"></a>
+<a name="warmage.maker.v1.MsgMintByCollateral"></a>

 ### MsgMintByCollateral
-MsgMintByCollateral represents a message to mint Mer stablecoins by locking collateral.
+MsgMintByCollateral represents a message to mint War stablecoins by locking collateral.